shakfu/py-js/README.md

     python3 -m builder pyjs_shared_pkg --install --build
     ```

-In all three options, the above commands automatically download python3 source from [python.org](https://www.python.org) as well as dependencies from their respective sites, and then compile a static or shared version of python3 which is then used to compile the externals.
+With all three options, a python3 source distribution (matching your own python3 version) is automatically downloaded from [python.org](https://www.python.org) with dependencies, and then compiled into a static or shared version of python3 which is then used to compile the externals.

-A little patience and you should find two externals in the `py-js/externals` folder: `py.mxo` and `pyjs.mxo`.
-Although they are somewhat different (see below for details), with options (1) and (2) the external 'bundle' contains an embedded python3 interpreter with a zipped standard library in the `Resources` folder which also has a `site-packages` directory for your own code.
+At the end of this process you should find two externals in the `py-js/externals` folder: `py.mxo` and `pyjs.mxo`.
+Although the three options deliver somewhat different products (see below for details), with options (1) and (2) the external 'bundle' contains an embedded python3 interpreter with a zipped standard library in the `Resources` folder which also has a `site-packages` directory for your own code.

-With option 3, the externals are linked to, and have been compiled against, a relocatable python installation in the `support` folder.
+With option (3), the externals are linked to, and have been compiled against, a relocatable python installation in the `support` folder.

-Depending on your choice of option above, the python interpreter in each external is either statically compiled or otherwise, and in all three cases is completely we have a self-contained structure (external or package) without any non-system dependencies.
+Depending on your choice above, the python interpreter in each external is either statically compiled or dynamically linked, and in all three cases we have a self-contained structure (external or package) without any non-system dependencies.
 This makes it appropriate for use in 'relocatable' Max Packages and Standalones.

 ### Using Self-contained Python Externals in a Standalone

 If you have downloaded the [0.1 Release](https://github.com/shakfu/py-js/releases/tag/0.1) or if you have built self-contained python externals as per the methods above, then you should be ready to use these in a standalone.

 As a first step, test whether the two externals work ok in a standalone: first build `py-js/patchers/py_test_standalone.maxpat` as a standalone application using Max then open it: you should see that the `py` external is working fine, yet the `pyjs` part of the test gives an error.

 If you look inside the built standalone bundle, `py_test_standalone.app`, you find that the `py.mxo` external has been copied into the `py_test_standalone.app/Contents/Resources/C74/externals` folder but not `pyjs.mxo`.
 This is likely a bug in Max 8 but easily resolved.
 Fix it by manually copying the `pyjs.mxo` external into this folder and then copy the `javascript` and `jsextensions` folders from the root of the `py-js` project and place them into the `py_test_standalone.app/Contents/Resources/C74` folder.
 Now re-run the standalone app again and now the `pyjs` external should work.
 (Incidentally, If anyone knows of some scripting at the standalone build step to automate the manual fix above it woulld be greatl appreciated.)